Working at height in Eastbourne

 Service profile across Eastbourne

-Across the Eastbourne coastal estate, every fitting needs documented condition reporting per anchor rather than sample-point assessment — corrosion at the cable-to-fitting interface, fatigue at intermediate posts, and weather-driven degradation of finish are common.
-We cover mansafe and safety line testing, eyebolt pull testing, abseil anchor six-monthly inspection, and guardrail testing across the coastal building stock.
-Where remediation is identified at inspection we quote fixed-price and complete the works with the same engineers who carried out the inspection — no subcontracted hand-offs, no scope gaps in the chain.
-New install where required is engineered against the building’s structural fixing capacity, certified on completion, and entered into the next 12-month recertification cycle (or six-monthly for davit, abseil, and other higher-consequence systems).
+Eastbourne’s service mix spans its seafront, its NHS estate, and its town-centre stock.
+On the coastal hospitality, tourism and conference buildings along the seafront and pier, and out at Sovereign Harbour, every fitting needs documented condition reporting per anchor rather than sample-point assessment — corrosion at the cable-to-fitting interface, fatigue at intermediate posts, and weather-driven finish degradation are routine.
+Inland, Eastbourne District General Hospital and the council and retail estate carry a more conventional profile: mansafe and safety-line testing, eyebolt pull testing, guardrail testing on plant decks and parapets, davit and PPE compliance, and abseil-anchor six-monthly inspection where rope access is in use.
+The recurring documentation task is bringing anchors fitted by different contractors back under one audit-ready record.
+Where remediation is identified we quote fixed-price and complete it with the same engineers who carried out the survey — no subcontracted hand-offs.
+New install is engineered against the building’s structural fixing capacity, certified on completion, and entered into the 12-month recertification cycle (or six-monthly for davit, abseil, and other higher-consequence systems).

 Travel, scheduling, and responsiveness